Eduardo Frei Montalva: Support of the coup d'etat against Allende

-In November 1973 Frei wrote a historic letter to Mariano Rumor, President of the International Christian Democrats, endorsing the Armed Forces intervention and denouncing what he alleged was an attempt by Allende to impose a Communist dictatorship in Chile.
+In November 1973 Frei wrote a historic letter to Mariano Rumor, President of the Christian Democrat and People's Parties International, endorsing the Armed Forces intervention and denouncing what he alleged was an attempt by Allende to impose a Communist dictatorship in Chile.

 Between 1973 and 1977, Frei Montalva was invited to different countries and participated in conferences, such as the Atlantic Conference in 1976.
 In 1975 he published his book El Mandato de la Historia y las Exigencias del Porvenir (“The Mandate of History and Demands of the Future“), and in 1977 his quintessential book América Latina: Opción y Esperanza (“Latin America: Option and Hope”) which has been translated into several languages.

 In the period between 1977 and 1982, he was invited to participate in the Brandt Commission, led by Willy Brandt.
 As a member, he attended meetings held in Germany, Switzerland, Mali, United States, Malaysia, France, Austria, Belgium, and Great Britain.
 As a Brandt Commission delegate he engaged with important executives from IDB, OAS, and ECLAC.

 In 1980, he participated in the Meeting of Former Democrat Presidents of Latin America held in Caracas, Venezuela.
 In 1981, he was invited to the Club of Rome International Conference on the “Alternatives for Humanity: Latin America Mission” also held in Caracas.
 His last book El Mensaje Humanista (“The Humanist Message”) was published.

 Later, Frei became an opponent of Pinochet's military government.
 He opposed the extension of Pinochet's presidency in 1981, leading a rally against it.